MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P00-Getting-Started/content.md

 ### Checking

-After you've come up with your own answer, you can mouse over the...
+After you've come up with your own answer, you can expand the...

 > [solution]
 > solution box